-University Of Utah Health Department of Radiology and Imaging Sciences offers a 1 year sonography program for certified Radiologic Technologists, Radiation Therapists, and/or Nuclear Medicine Technologists.
+The Ultrasonographer Program is a 1-year sonography program for certified Radiologic Technologists, Radiation Therapists, and/or Nuclear Medicine Technologists.
 Students will learn how to produce diagnostic images in both abdominal and obstetrical ultrasound.
 The program consists of four terms and begins every July.

-University Hospitals and Clinics have more than 7 locations throughout the valley; allowing students to experience clinical care in both an inpatient hospital setting, as well as the outpatient environment.
+University of Utah Health has more than 7 locations throughout the valley, allowing students to experience clinical care in both an inpatient hospital setting, as well as the outpatient environment.
 Students will have the opportunity to work one on one with each sonographer to learn the skills that will help them become an entry level tech by graduation.

 What is Ultrasound?

 Ultrasound is an imaging modality that uses high-frequency sound waves to create images of what’s going on inside the body.
 The hand-held instrument, called a transducer, sends out sound waves that travel through the body.
 These waves bounce off structures within the body and then travel back to the transducer, which in turn creates the image seen on the screen.
 The images show the size, shape, and consistency of tissues and organs.
 Ultrasound is used to image several parts of the body including but not limited to the liver, kidneys, bladder, pancreas, gallbladder, spleen, blood vessels, thyroid, testis, uterus and ovaries, muscles, as well as fetuses.